Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Preliminaries

-Since the Dyer-Lashof operations can be extended to the mod 2 homology of nonconnective spectra, the operations $\Q^i$ for all $i\in \mathbb{Z}$ can be defined on the mod 2 homology of any spectral Lie algebra $L$ with $\Q^i (x)=0$ for any homogeneous class $x\in H_*(L)$ and $i<|x|$.
-Furthermore, the lower-indexed Dyer-Lashof operations are stable under (de)suspension, while in lower-indexing the relations (\ref{lowerindexrelaitons}) do not depend on the degree of the class and hence are stable under (de)suspension.
-Switching back to upper-indexing, we therefore can extend the operations $\Q^i$ along with the relations (\ref{beh}) to all integers $s<r\leq 2s$.
+Since the extended Dyer-Lashof operations are defined on the mod 2 homology of all nonconnective spectra, the operations $\Q^i$ for all $i\in \mathbb{Z}$ can be defined on the mod 2 homology of any spectral Lie algebra $L$ with $\Q^i (x)=0$ for any homogeneous class $x\in H_*(L)$ and $i<|x|$.
+Let $\R$ be the quotient algebra of the free algebra over $\F$ on generators $\{\Q^j\}_{j\in\mathbb{Z}}$ by the two sided ideal generated by the relations